abarajithan11/axis-systolic-array/README.md

 * **Firebridge Verification System** - that allows the user to do randomized transactional verification an SoC with real firmware without simulating a whole CPU.
 * **Ibex Integration** - Full integration with Ibex SoC platform with RISC-V toolchain.
 * **Xilinx Baremetal** - TCL flows to implement a SystemVerilog based AXI subsystem with custom DMAs on Xilinx boards with baremetal firmware.
+* **Docker setup** - Minimal Dockerfile + Make setup with GUI
+* **GitHub Actions** - A hierarchical CI/CD workflow based on Docker and GHCR.
+Smoke tests -> Regression test for different flavors of the AXI subsystem, and full Ibex SoC

 Next steps: